Pwnagotchi-Unofficial/Pwnagotchi.org/content/_index.md

 }
 </style>

-Pwnagotchi is an A2C-based “AI” powered by bettercap and running on a Raspberry Pi Zero W that learns from its surrounding WiFi environment in order to maximize the crackable WPA key material it captures (either through passive sniffing or by performing deauthentication and association attacks).
-This material is collected on disk as PCAP files containing any form of handshake supported by hashcat, including full and half WPA handshakes as well as PMKIDs.
+Pwnagotchi is a tool that utilizes bettercap and operates on a Raspberry Pi to monitor its surrounding Wi-Fi environment, aiming to capture crackable WPA key material.
+It collects this data by passively sniffing or performing deauthentication and association attacks.
+The captured material is stored on disk as PCAP files, which include various handshakes supported by hashcat, such as full and half WPA handshakes and PMKIDs.

 |                 quick                   |                   links                   |
 |-----------------------------------------|-------------------------------------------|